fischuu/fischuu.github.io/presentations/SlidifyYourPresentations/index.md

 ## RStudio

-* Supposedly all of you have heard about RStudio.
+* Supposedly all of you have heard about (and probably use) RStudio.

 * First version (v0.92) of RStudio was published in February 2011.